Identifying the Periodicity of Information in Natural Language: Result: Validity-Check with Harmonic Regression Modeling

-In this section, we use an alternative method to carry out a sanity-check on the detection results from \texttt{APS}. \citet{tsipidi-etal-2025-harmonic} formulates periodicity of information as the effect of harmonic components in predicting the surprisal of a token $w_t$ using harmonic regression (HR) models.
-In their models, periods are defined as the lengths of structural units (sentences, paragraphs, and EDUs).
+In this section, we use an alternative method to carry out a validity-check on the detection results from \texttt{APS}. \citet{tsipidi-etal-2025-harmonic} formulates periodicity of information as the effect of harmonic components in predicting the surprisal of a token $w_t$ using harmonic regression (HR) models.
+In their models, periods are defined as the lengths of structural units (EDUs, sentences, and paragraphs).
 The prediction task is formulated as:

 in which ``baseline'' indicates the same basic predictors (e.g., relative positions of $w_t$, etc.) used in \citet{tsipidi-etal-2025-harmonic}, and the $\text{HR}(U_t)$ term is the linear combination of sine and cosine components corresponding to a certain unit length $U_t$: